CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 ### **Step 3**: Use a Python script to gather the hostname from a router using NETCONF

-First, you'll use a Python file to retrieve the running configuration from the Cat8000V running Cisco IOS XE.
+Now, you'll use a Python script to retrieve the hostname from the Cat8000V running Cisco IOS XE.

-- Open **hostname.py** in your IDE and observe the contents.
+- Open **display_hostname.py** in your IDE and observe the contents.
 Now, we are suing a filter to return *only* the hostname.
 We also include some Python logic to handle exceptions.

-- Run that script

 ```bash
 python3 display_hostname.py